meliavci/ScheduleApp/assignments/assignment-02.md

 - Redesign Cascading: Carefully re-evaluate the business requirements that necessitated the Cascade All/Active/User-Owned settings.
 Often, a simpler, Restrict or Parental relationship is sufficient.
 - Manual Cleanup Logic: If complex cascading is unavoidable, implement the cascading logic manually using Power Automate flows or Dataverse Plug-ins.
 Instead of relying on the built-in, restrictive cascading, the plug-in/flow can listen for the delete/update event on the parent record and programmatically delete/update the related children records across multiple tables, bypassing the multi-parent relationship constraint.
 - Metadata diagram tool
+# Visualization #
+- The ERD Creator plugin in XrmToolBox generates diagrams of existing Dataverse relationships.
+This doesn’t remove the limitation but helps identify where cascading constraints already exist.
+By visualizing the schema, we can spot conflicts early and design manual cleanup logic or alternative relationship types more strategically.
+This ensures that the workaround (flows or plug-ins) is applied consistently and doesn’t introduce hidden multi-parent conflicts.

 ## 6. Reflection & Lessons Learned